-The device runs on a rechargeable battery that has the capability to provide one with service for up to 10 hours.
-This gadget has also had improvements of wireless technology that allows one to access the internet from anywhere.
+The device runs on a rechargeable battery.
+The iPad battery has the capability to provide one with service for up to 10 hours.
+This gadget has also had improvements in wireless technology that allows one to access the internet from anywhere.

-The other features that are common with iPads are in built speakers that will enable one to hear audio form an I-pad without any external aid.
+The other features that are common with iPads are inbuilt speakers that will enable one to hear audio from an Ipad without any external aid.